oliviawestmacottssw/SSW.Rules.Content/rules/do-you-create-friendly-short-urls/rule.md

 Bad example - People can’t easily type this URL in…. it is too long Thanks Rob, that is great.
 <br>Made a bit.ly at [http://bit.ly/aC5Lb2](http&#58;//bit.ly/aC5Lb2)
-Bad example - How will I remember that?
+Bad example - How will I​ remember that?
 [http://bit.ly/VS2010VM](http&#58;//bit.ly/VS2010VM)
-Good example - Easier to remember
+Good example - Easier to remember​​